sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

    - `ASIC_TABLE` where the ASIC related parameters are stored.
    - `PERIPHERAL_TABLE` where the peripheral model parameters are stored, like gearbox.
    - `PORT_PERIPHERAL_TABLE` where the per-port peripheral model are stored.
+   - `BUFFER_MAX_PARAM` where the maxinum of some parameters regarding buffer are stored.
 2. The following tables are newly introduced and stored in `CONFIG_DB`, including:
    - `LOSSLESS_TRAFFIC_PATTERN` where the traffic pattern related parameters are stored.
    - `LOSSLESS_BUFFER_PARAM` where the default parameters used to generate `BUFFER_PROFILE` for lossless traffic is stored.